ArPiRobot/arpirobot.github.io/docs/guide/programming/movingmotors.md

             // Runs once each time the robot becomes enabled void robotEnabled();

+            // Runs once when the robot is stopped void robotStopped();

             // Runs once each time the robot becomes disabled void robotDisabled();